grafana/Grafana-Alloy-for-Beginners/README.md

 # Infrastructure Observability
 ## Collect, process, and export infrastructure logs and metrics
-### Section 1: Build a pipeline for infrastructure logs with Grafana Alloy
+### Section 1: Build a pipeline for infrastructure logs with Alloy
 #### Objectives
 - Collect logs from Alloy using the [`logging`](https://grafana.com/docs/alloy/latest/reference/config-blocks/logging/) block
 - Use [`loki.relabel`](https://grafana.com/docs/alloy/latest/reference/components/loki/loki.relabel/) to add labels to the logs